 There may be many reasons for porting your phone number.
 Some of them include:

 You are moving: If you are moving to a new location that isn’t served by your current provider, you may need to change to a different carrier.
-Number porting is a good way to ensure you can retain your phone number at the new location while enjoying quality service.
+VoIP number porting is a good way to ensure you can retain your phone number at the new location while enjoying quality service.

 - Network coverage: Not every service provider has the same quality of network coverage.
 Some providers offer excellent coverage, while others have poor network coverage.
 If your provider does not offer you decent network coverage, it is a solid reason for you to look into porting your number.